Burrr, it's so cold outside! We are in a deep freeze here in Northeast Ohio.

 Like many people, cold weather always puts me in the mood to make some comfort food.
 Being January, many of us are starting the new year out healthy, so today I am sharing a simple way to make Spaghetti Squash.

 So good, so simple to make....I roast my squash whole.

 How to Roast A Whole Spaghetti Squash (medium size, approximately 4 pounds)

 Preheat oven to 375 degrees F.

 In a large skillet, heat 2 tablespoons of butter on medium heat.
 Next, add 2 gloves of chopped/minced garlic.
 Toss garlic in butter for a couple of minutes.
 Add Spaghetti Squash and toss in butter and garlic until blended well.
 Toss squash with desired amount of herbs, salt and pepper.
-Serve and top with Parmesan cheese Enjoy!
+Serve warm topped with Parmesan cheese.
+Enjoy!